one-d-wide/yggdrasil-jumper/README.md

 # Yggdrasil-jumper

-This project aims to transparently reduce latency of a connection over Yggdrasil network by on-demand establishing direct peer-to-peer connections, bypassing intermediary nodes, using NAT traversal.
+Yggdrasil-Jumper is an independent project that aims to transparently reduce latency of a connection over Yggdrasil network, utilizing NAT traversal to bypass intermediary nodes.
+It periodically probes for active sessions and automatically establishes direct peerings over internet with remote nodes running Yggdrasil-Jumper without requiring any firewall configuration or port mapping.

 ## Features

-* Peer-to-peer level latency for any traffic between pair of peers, running the jumper.
+* Peer-to-peer level latency for any traffic between a pair of peers, running the jumper.
+* Both TCP and UDP (QUIC) protocols are supported.
 * Automatic NAT/Firewall traversal (aka hole-punching).
-* Neither firewall configuration nor port mapping is required at all.
+* Neither firewall configuration nor port mapping is required.
 * No configuration of the jumper is required by default.
-* Transparent integration with yggdrasil router.
+* Seamless and transparent integration with yggdrasil router.

 ## How it works